Stee-T/NARMAX/Examples/8_Derivative_ODE_Discovery/README.md

 # 8. What Happens Without Derivatives

-To show that the derivative channels are essential, we run the arborescence using only positions and force (columns 0, 1, 2) as candidates — no velocity or acceleration columns:
+To show that the derivative signals are essential, we run the arborescence using only positions and force (columns 0, 1, 2) as candidates — no velocity or acceleration columns:

 ```python
 Dc_noDeriv = AugData[ :, [ 0, 1, 2 ] ]  # x1, x2, u only